simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 ---
 ### Setup Process for Azure OpenAI

-If you wish to work on any of the Azure OpenAI labs, you will need to establish an Azure account, sign up for Azure AI services, and create a resource and a deployment.
+If you wish to work on any of the Azure OpenAI labs, you will need to establish an Azure account, sign up for Azure Open AI, and create a resource and a deployment.

 Microsoft Azure provides the means to host OpenAI models within an Azure account.
 This allows easier access from within Azure-hosted workloads.

 NOTE:  Cloud providers such as Azure change their procedures from time to time without warning.
 The instructions here were valid as of June 2024.
 You may find the screens and terminology have updated since these instructions were recorded.

-1. **Setup an Azure account**:  Go to https://portal.azure.com/#home (If you already have an account, you can skip to the next steps on signing up for Azure AI services.)
+1. **Setup an Azure account**:  Go to https://portal.azure.com/#home (If you already have an account, you can skip to the next steps on signing up for Azure Open AI.)

     - The signup process typically asks your a few questions on what you plan to do with Azure.
 This is mainly to customize your experience and it is not necessary to answer these with precision.
 We used "Use AI and ML to add intelligent features to apps".
-    - You may have to enter a payment method if you do not qualify for a trial.
+    - You may have to enter a payment method if you do not qualify for a free trial.
 The labs in this course should cost less than $5.
     - You may be taken on a short tour of the Azure portal.

-1. **Signup for Azure AI Services**: From the Azure main console, find the search field on the top.
-Type "Azure AI Services".
+1. **Signup for Azure Open AI**: From the Azure main console, find the search field on the top.
+Type "Azure Open AI".

-    * At present, even if you have an Azure account, you must specifically enable the use of Azure OpenAI: https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUNTZBNzRKNlVQSFhZMU9aV09EVzYxWFdORCQlQCN0PWcu .
-This requires a work email address (not a personal email address) and a subscription.
-    * It can take over 24 hours to receive a response.
+    * Even with an Azure account, access to Azure OpenAI must be explicitly requested via [this form](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/limited-access).
+Approval requires a work or school account and a valid Azure subscription.
+Approval time may vary from a few hours to a few days.

 1. **Create an Azure OpenAI _resource_**: Once you have an Azure account and Azure OpenAI is enabled, create an Azure OpenAI resource:

-    1. From the Azure main console, search for "Azure AI Services".
+    1. From the Azure main console, search for "Azure Open AI".
-    1. From the Azure AI Services page, select "Azure OpenAI".
+    1. From the Azure Open AI page, select "Azure OpenAI".
     1. Click "Create Azure OpenAI".
     1. Select any subscription, resource group, and region you like.
     1. Resource names must be unique.
 I suggest creating one based on your full name plus a unique number, like the year.
     1. Select the standard pricing tier.
 If you have more than one option you may explore which one is the best deal for your situation.
     1. Click "Next"
-    1. For network, select "All Networks..." for this exercise.
+    1. For network, select "All Networks..." for training purposes.
 In a production situation we would usually restrict this to a private network on our Azure account.
     1. Next.
     1. You may leave the tags empty.
 Next.
     1. Take a moment to review terms, and click Create.